Rhnzo12/affiliateXchange2.0/SETUP_VSCODE.md

 # VS Code Setup Guide

-This guide will help you set up the CreatorLink project in Visual Studio Code.
+This guide will help you set up the AffiliateXchange project in Visual Studio Code.

 ## Quick Start (5 Minutes)